jeremychone/rust-devai/README.md

 ## Concept

+The concept of this command line, is to have a completely configurable "Command Agent" in markdown format

 This is very early experimentation, but the goal is to continue maturing the concept.

 The idea is to have more "Command Agents" described as markdown configuration files that can be run with the devai command (CLI).